 3º – Stop at Coolsingel St. for historical buildings and cool souvenirs

-On both sides of Coolsingel Street there are cafes, restaurants, and shopping malls.
+There are cafes, restaurants, and shopping malls on both sides of Coolsingel Street.
 Try to find Oude Binnenweg Street for cute shops, then walk towards Westersingel Street.
 At the corner where the two streets connect, you’re going to see Rotterdam’s famous Santa Claus.
 Rotterdam is packed with street art and the Santa Claus statue is a controversial one.
 Also known as ‘Buttplug Gnome’ it sits at the entrance of Rotterdam’s shopping district.

 4º – Relax by the canal and search for more cool buildings and street art